CyberDataLab/COnVIDa-lib/server/README.md

 The [test server lib notebook](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/server/test_server_lib.ipynb) contains usage examples of _COnVIDa server_.

 ### [`convida_server class`](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/server/convida_server.py)
 Implements the _COnVIDa service_ from a server perspective that dispatches user queries locally.
-A [Data Cache](#Data-Cache) is required to be generated, so it can be loaded in memory and used to address local queries.
+A [Data Cache](#Data-Cache) must be generated, so it can be loaded in memory and used to address local queries.

 ##### `init_log()`
     Initializes the log system which produces information in ./log/convida.log